-Barbara Sinatra, Wife Of Frank Sinatra, Dies At 90
+Philanthropist Barbara Sinatra Dies

 Barbara told ABC News she wasn’t sure exactly how she and Frank managed to stay in love for 22 years, but she recalled his kindness, generosity and, of course, his famous blue eyes.

+The pair’s relationship was chronicled in Barbara’s book, Lady Blue Eyes: My Life with Frank.

+Literary agent Alan Nevins said in a statement, “I am so saddened by this news.
+Working with Barbara was one of the high points of my book career.
+She was such a joy to work with and never ceased to be humorous throughout the process.”

 During her lifetime, Barbara was known for her philanthropy.
 She and her husband started the Barbara Sinatra Children’s Center in 1986 to provide services for abused and neglected children.
-According to the center’s website, around 700 children are counseled annually.
+According to the center’s website, around 700 children receive counseling annually.
 More than 20,000 children have reportedly received help there.

 Sinatra is survived by her son Robert Oliver Marx, his wife Hillary Roberts and Sinatra’s granddaughter Carina Blakeley Marx.

-Note: This story has been updated to include a statement from literary agent Alan Nevins.